 18 See O’Brien and Bosc, p.
 1033.

 19 See rule 2-4(2).

 How can the chair become vacant?

-The office of the chair can become vacant due to resignation, retirements, illness or death.
+The office of the chair can become vacant due to membership changes, resignation, retirements, illness or death.
 If that occurs, the committee ceases to be duly constituted.
 Therefore the committee clerk must preside over the election of a new chair at the first opportunity.